madhavbharuletech/data-analytics-bootcamp-work/README.md

 ## 📌 Portfolio Overview

-This repository contains projects and exercises completed during my Data Analytics bootcamp.
+This repository contains Labs and Exercises completed during my Data Analytics bootcamp.
 It demonstrates my ability to work across the analytics workflow — from data exploration and cleaning to analysis, visualisation, and communicating insights.